fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 WebRTC media servers and TURN servers with public IP address(es) that can receive incoming packets from anywhere on the Internet are suggested to listen for UDP on ports 53 (DNS), 123 (NTP), and 5004 for RTP media servers and 3478 for TURN servers.
-UDP destined to port 53 or 123 often is allowed by firewalls that otherwise block UDP.
+UDP destined for port 53 or 123 if often allowed by firewalls that otherwise block UDP.

 Firewall Admins
 ---------------

-Often the approach has been to lock down everything that does not have to absolutely not be locked down and all UDP is blocked.
+Often the approach has been to lock down everything, so that all UDP is blocked.
 This simply causes applications to do things like embed the data in normal looking HTTP or HTTPS requests.
-Malware and viruses simply use similar approaches.
-Just turning off all UDP results in a crappy user experience some of the time which results in the users moving to applications and devices outside the firewall.
-The IT department looses the visibility into what is going on and can no longer protect their users when their computers become compromised.
-Allowing things that users want to use to work and monitoring them to detect when things have gone wrong can be very valuable.
+Malware and viruses use similar approaches.
+Just turning off all UDP results in a poor user experience some of the time, which results in users moving to applications and devices outside the firewall.
+The IT department loses the visibility into what is going on and can no longer protect its users when their computers become compromised.
+Allowing things that users want to use to work and monitoring them to detect when things have gone wrong is very valuable.